Howard-LI6/Inventory-System-Implementation/README.md

 # Inventory-System-Implementation

-Inventory Management System by ASP.NET and MSSQL
+Inventory Management system create by ASP.NET and c#

-This is a Inventory Management System.
-Here i am trying to develop some basic and important fields of Inventory Management System.
+I am trying to develop some basic and important fields of Inventory Management System.
 They are:

 Entry
 Report